DinorahSkidelsky/.NetProgrammingCourse-4/README.md

 ### Create a WinForms project that does the following:

-1. Provide a Book entry form with the following features and display.
+1. Provide a book entry form with the following features and display.

 ![image](https://user-images.githubusercontent.com/99146275/198011468-4dfef030-05ec-402e-8877-4dcebe3027d6.png)